Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

-We next examine how increased polarization changes media bias.
-We measure the extent of polarization using a novel partial order on probability distributions: \begin{definition} Consider single-peaked densities $f_1$ and $f_2$ supported on a common compact set and satisfying
+To study how diversity affects information manipulation, we need to introduce a measure of dispersion.
+Our measure is a novel partial order on probability distributions: \begin{definition} Consider two single-peaked distributions with densities $f_1$ and $f_2$ supported on a common compact set. $f_1$ is \emph{more dispersed} than $f_2$ if